MediCare pays MDs and other outpatient providers just 80% of MediCare's approved amount for office visits, Labs, and other services.

-They give you flexibility to receive treatment from any provider in any state who agreed to participate with MediCare.
+Owning gives you the flexibility to receive treatment from any provider in any state who agreed to participate with MediCare.

-● Plans are approved by the CT Insurance Dept. and then purchased from private companies.
+● Plans are available from private companies after they are approved by the CT Insurance Dept. for sale throughout the state.

-● MediCare providers invoice the Supplement company which pays them most of the 20% Medicare did not pay.
+● Providers submit invoices to the MediCare claim administration who pays them MediCare's part then sends it to the Supplement company who pays them most or all of the 20% Medicare did not pay.

 How to buy a Medicare Supplement?